Overview of Maine Master Naturalist Courses

-In the year following graduation, Master Naturalists are required to volunteer 40 hours leading and teaching others, reporting their time back to the organization.
+In the year following graduation, Master Naturalists are required to volunteer 40 hours leading and teaching others, and to report their time back to the organization.
 After that, Master Naturalists must volunteer 20 hours per year.
 The credential of “Master Naturalist” opens the door for our graduates to share their knowledge with a wide variety of people in a wide variety of settings.

 Students will have many chances throughout the course to engage in experiential learning and to practice experiential teaching so that they have confidence and readiness to engage with others following graduation.

-Program graduates have the opportunity to take in-depth one-day MMNP Advanced Seminars on a variety of topics taught by experts at various locations in Maine.
+Program graduates have the opportunity to take in-depth, one-day MMNP Continuing Education classes on a variety of topics taught by experts at various locations in Maine.
 These workshops provide additional learning opportunities and a way to stay engaged with the Maine Master Naturalist Program over time.